-Lee “Scratch” Perry is known for innovative studio techniques, unique production style and weird tunes.
-Having worked with ska first, he combined influences from soul, funk, reggae, and dub in the early and mid Seventies.
+Lee ‘Scratch’ Perry is known for his innovative studio techniques, unique production style and weird tunes.
+After initially working with ska, he combined influences from soul, funk, reggae and dub in the early and mid-1970s.

-With his studio band The Upsetters, Perry produced music since 1968 and released hundreds of records on the Upsetter label.
-In 1973, Perry built the Black Ark Studio behind his family’s home in Kingston and launched the Black Art label.
-Five years later, the eccentric producer burned the studio down – as a sacrifice, he stated, because of ‘unclean spirits’ that the place had attracted over time.
+Perry produced music with his studio band The Upsetters from 1968 onwards and released hundreds of records under the Upsetter label.
+In 1973, Perry built the Black Ark Studio behind his family’s house in Kingston and founded the Black Art label.
+Five years later, the eccentric producer burned down the studio – as a sacrifice, he explained, because of the ‘unclean spirits’ that the place had attracted over time.

 46-minute mix with 14 tracks from the Perry orbit.